ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 let hello () = print_endline "Hello"
 ```

-And here is what we have in `bmodule.ml`:
+This is what we have in `bmodule.ml`:
 <!-- $MDX file=examples/bmodule.ml -->
 ```ocaml
 let () = Amodule.hello ()